robasonite/site-damnit/devlog.md

 # 2019-10-24 List of pages on index.html!

 I wrote a new function today called `collect_page_list_item()`.
 It pre-generates lists of pages assigns them to dynamically generated variables in `SITE_CONF` like `site_page_list_<target_key>_<target_val>` and `site_page_list_all`.
 Stick one of those between a couple of `<ul>` tags and watch the magic!
 I need to expand this function to allow setting a limit on the number of elements in a list.
 I think I can just put something like `site_page_list_limit` in `config.json` and use that.

+## TODO: Implement asset handling/copying

+Whenever a directory called `assets` is found in a page directory, it should be copied to the output as `/<page_path>/<page_name>`.
+For example, if the path `content/posts/awesome-post/assets` exists, then the output should be `/posts/awesome-post-assets/`.
+If the there is an `assets` directory in `content/index`, then it should be copied to the site root as `site_assets`.

+Themes should have their own assets at `<theme_dir>/<theme_name>/assets`.
+That should be copied to `site_assets/theme_assets`.

+## TODO: Theme management

+Speaking of themes, they should probably get their own dedicated directories and config files.
+Or maybe not.
+Haven't decided yet.
+Maybe I could simply add `site_theme_*` variables to `config.json`.